blockqueue/mailer/README.md

 1. `template.yaml` - Template metadata and schema
 2. Template file - `index.tsx` (React Email), `index.mjml` (MJML), or `index.html` (HTML)

+**Note**: Folders starting with underscore (e.g., `_components`, `_utils`) are ignored by the template loader.
+This is useful for component-based renderers like React Email that may need shared components or utilities.
+These folders won't be treated as templates.

 ### Template Config (`template.yaml`)

 ```yaml